UAVLight: A Benchmark for Illumination-Robust 3D Reconstruction in Unmanned Aerial Vehicle (UAV) Scenes: Existing Benchmarks

 \section{Existing Benchmarks}

-As summarized in \Cref{tab:dataset_taxonomy}, existing illumination-aware 3D reconstruction datasets can be organized along six key axes capturing realism, controllability, and diversity: (1) content (indoor, object-centric, or outdoor), (2) target task (single- or multi-view reconstruction), (3) lighting consistency within a sequence, (4) illumination source (synthetic, natural, or controlled), (5) number of lighting conditions per scene, and (6) number of included scenes.
-These dimensions together form a concise taxonomy as benchmarks.
+As summarized in \Cref{tab:dataset_taxonomy}, existing illumination-aware 3D reconstruction datasets can be characterized along six axes of realism, controllability, and diversity: (1) content (indoor, object-centric, outdoor), (2) task (single- vs. multi-view), (3) lighting consistency within a sequence, (4) illumination source (synthetic, natural, controlled), (5) number of lighting conditions, and (6) number of scenes.
+Together, these axes form a concise taxonomy of current benchmarks.